-I’ve visited Hay Park (official site) previously but haven’t written a post about it.
-But, today I’m gonna fix it.
+Hay Park At Kiryat Motzkin is a lovely zoo in Northern Israel.
+I have visited Hay Park previously but have not written a post about it.
+But, today I’m going to fix it.
+Let’s begin!

 Map of the area:

 If you are arriving by public transport, then you can take Metronit line 1 or 2 to the Kiryat Ata junction.
 And at Kiryat Ata junction take line no. 22 towards Kiryat Motzkin until you reach the park.

 You can also get there by train.
 Take the train to Kiryat Motzkin train station, and from there you can take a 20-minute walk, or take bus line 22.